telerik/maui-docs/controls/calendar/visual-structure.md

 ---
 title: Visual Structure
 page_title: .NET MAUI Calendar Documentation - Calendar Visual Structure
-description: Check our &quot;Visual Structure&quot; documentation article for Telerik Calendar for .NET MAUI control.
+description: Check out the visual structure of Telerik UI for .NET MAUI Calendar control, and learn what are the visual elements of the component.
 position: 0
 slug: calendar-visual-structure
 ---

 # .NET MAUI Calendar Visual Structure

-Here are described all visual elements used in the Calendar for .NET MAUI.
+The .NET MAUI Calendar consists of several visual elements, which are represented on the image below.

 ## Calendar Visual Structure